HOW WOULD YOU DESCRIBE YOUR PERSONAL APPROACH TO COACHING?

 The metamodel of language – for example, are there any language patterns that the client uses unconsciously and should be called into question?

-Which belief systems is the individual faced with?
+Which belief systems does the individual have?
 What are the root causes of these belief systems?

 In which representational worlds is the client located?